bobbingwide/bwdesign/readme.txt

 1. Activate the bwdesign plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==
-What's a mugin or pleme?
+What's a thugin or pleme?

 Why web design?
 Are these all rhetorical questions?